FeatureBaseDB/www/content/blog/why-oci.md

-For this initial foray, we've run a massive suite of Pilosa-centric benchmarks on 10 different configurations spread across Azure, AWS, and Oracle's cloud.
+For this initial foray, we've run a massive suite of Pilosa-centric benchmarks on 10 different configurations spread across Azure, AWS, and Oracle's cloud (OCI).

 Now, when it comes to choosing a cloud provider, Oracle probably isn't the first company that comes to mind.
 I think most people would agree that the order is